Want to experience the Atari Jaguar? Emulating the Atari Jaguar just got way easier.

 Combining Virtual Jaguar + Retroarch makes for the best emulation possible

-Recently however, I discovered RetroArch.
+Recently however, I discovered a program called RetroArch.
 RetroArch is a front-end GUI for managing emulators and ROMS on PC, Mac and Linux.
-The way it works is you install emulation cores through the program, they’re not stand alone applications.
+Here’s how it works.
+You install emulation cores through the program, they’re not stand alone applications.
 Then scan for your games, adjust your graphic settings, manage save states and play all your games.
-All done with a sleek crossbar experience that’ll work across a lot of devices.
+All done with a sleek crossbar experience that’ll work across a range of devices.

 Alien vs Predator

 Alien vs Predator is the single biggest reason why I own an Atari Jaguar.
 The game has been running via Virtual Jaguar for a long time, but the graphical glitches were always very obvious.
 Owning an Atari Jaguar system was really the only way to appreciate the game properly.

 RetroArch with Virtual Jaguar finally removes the opaque black sections around sprites.
 Elevators and ventilation shafts work between levels and the frame-rate is very consistent.
 A few small graphical glitches remain in the weapon selection overlay.

 RetroArch also lets you take advantage of Save States but managing the Jaguar numeric control pad can be a hassle, especially to set up.